Low lying zeros of Rankin-Selberg $L$-functions: Proofs of Theorems 1.1 and 1.4

-To prove Theorem \ref{thm: over weight}, we use the stronger bound $J_{k-1}(x) \ll x2^{-k}$, which holds when $x < k/3$.
+\begin{proof}[Proof of Theorem \ref{thm: over weight}] Fix $N_1, N_2$.
+We argue as in the proof of Theorem \ref{thm: general result} above, but instead use the stronger bound $J_{k-1}(x) \ll x2^{-k}$ from Lemma \ref{lem:Bessel}, which holds when $x < k/3$.
 To use this bound, we need one of the following two inequalities to hold (we can just use $J_{k-1}(x) \ll x$ for the other one):